ARM-software/LLVM-embedded-toolchain-for-Arm/docs/migrating.md

 ## C and C++ language extensions

-LLVM supports the majority of GNU C and C++ extensions as described in [Clang Language Extensions](https://clang.llvm.org/docs/LanguageExtensions.html).
+Clang supports the majority of GNU C and C++ extensions as described in [Clang Language Extensions](https://clang.llvm.org/docs/LanguageExtensions.html).

 The following feature checking macros can be used to test whether a particular